How To Get A Low Income Mortgage Loan?

 Some of this money goes to supporting more than a half million families and individuals who are living in public housing, both on and off reserves.
 It also includes about $240 million that goes to affordable housing opportunities, both existing and new, through the Investment in Affordable Housing (IAH) program.
 This program works with territorial and provincial governments to give residents access to affordable housing that is tailored to the needs of the community.
 Territories and provinces match the investment from CMHC.

-If you qualify, many programs out there can bring you access to affordable housing.
+There are many programs and grants available that can provide you access to affordable housing.
 In Alberta, this is available in four different programs: the Regular Rent Supplement Program, the Direct to tenant Rent Supplement, the Residential Access Modification Program and Special needs Assistance for Seniors.
 None of these involve assistance for home purchases, although if you are a tenant trying to sock away money for a down payment, having that additional money coming in can help you compile a bigger down payment.
+Each province has similar programs that you can access.
+You need to get in touch with your municipality for direct assistance.

-We have helped many borrowers enjoy the dream of ownership, and we look forward to finding a solution for you!
-Give Amansad Financial a call if you are looking for a low income mortgage loan or bad credit mortgage today.
+We have helped many overcome homeownership and refinancing obstacles, and we look forward to finding a solution for you!
+Give us a call if your in need of a low income mortgage loan or bad credit mortgage today.